 |The bright color may look garish, or the entire palette may look too pastel and therefore lose impact.|

 |Inexpensive color, because it takes less colorant to put a thin wash on the glaze surface than to color a slip or a glaze.|

-To read the rest of this article, download your free copy of Four Great Ceramic Glazing Techniques: How to Formulate Successful Crystalline Glazes, Add Depth Through Slip Trailing and Color Washes, and Glaze in the Majolica (Maiolica) Style by clicking the button below…
+To read the rest of this article, download your free copy of Five Great Ceramic Glazing Techniques: From Crystals to Majolica (Maiolica), a Guide to Beautiful Glaze Surfaces by clicking the button below…

 The Colorful World of Majolica (Maiolica)

 Majolica (or maiolica) is a white, opaque, glossy glaze that is very viscous to the point that it doesn’t move during firing.
 This allows the line quality and bright colors applied to the raw glaze surface to be maintained faithfully through the firing.
 Arbuckle is the authority when it comes to this glazing technique, and she will help you through both the technical aspects as well as the creative approach necessary to gain success with your work.

 by Emily Donahoe

 Sarah Jaeger is a fan of color.
 Here, we share her glazing process and a few of her glaze recipes.
 It all begins with the pot itself.
 Making a form that gives you glaze design ideas can jumpstart your creative process.
 Then comes the surface: from planning a design on the glazed surface of a pot to applying slip trailing designs, wax resist, and washes of color, Jaeger brings it all together in a joyful result.